TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Method

 \subsection{Main implementation details}

 The template $t$ always includes the start mention ``\textit{a photo of}''.
 Indeed, in our case, the detector is trained on real images and we suppose that it would therefore have more difficulty managing \eg sketches or 3D renders.
 The general form of the templates is that given as an example above, by varying the syntactic context.

-For the detection and segmentation tasks we use YOLOv8~\cite{yolov8_ultralytics}, a state-of-the-art model pre-trained on the 80 COCO labels \cite{lin2015microsoft}.
-We fixed the object confidence threshold to 0.25 but conducted a study asserting that a higher threshold (0.4 to 0.8) does not change the relative order performance of the models.
-The results can be found in the supplementary material \ref{appendix:detection_setup}, where we provide a detailed description of the labels used in each experiment and their combination within the generated prompts.
+For the detection and segmentation tasks, we use YOLOv8~\cite{yolov8_ultralytics}, a state-of-the-art model pre-trained on the 80 COCO labels \cite{lin2015microsoft}.
+We set the confidence threshold to 0.25 but conducted a study asserting that a higher threshold (0.4 to 0.8) does not change the relative order performance of the models.
+The results can be found in the Supp.
+Mat.~\ref{appendix:detailSegmentationDetection}, with a detailed description of the labels used in each experiment and their combination within the generated prompts.

 The scoring function $f$ mainly focuses on true positives, considering the alignment as successful if we find at least one of each named object in the prompt.
 If the objects are characterized by an attribute, each object must be present with its correct attribute at least once in the image to be marked as a success.
 The criterion is therefore strict on the alignment aspect, requiring the presence of \textit{all} the named objects and attributes.
-This approach differs from CLIP scores, which provide a general trend without reflecting a comprehensive explanation of the results.
-It nevertheless does not penalize the presence of other objects (false positive) since it is not prohibitive in a generative context. $f$ prevent also element mixing.
+This approach differs from CLIP scores, which provide a general trend without reflecting a comprehensible explanation of the results.
+It nevertheless does not penalize the presence of other objects (false positive) since it is not prohibitive in a generative context.
 Indeed, if the segmentation masks of two different objects overlap with an IoU value of 0.95 or higher, we remove both objects before calculating the score with the remaining detected objects.